 Ko-Koro forces you to forgo monster-based disruption if you want to use it as a proper floodgate, so in order to not get completely wrecked every time an opponent does manage to play through the village’s passive restrictions (or we just don’t draw it), the logical move seemed to be using lots of Traps to fill this hole.
 And when WATER and Traps are in the requirements, the answer probably lies in Paleozoics with a decent helping of Frogs.

 Starting from the boring parts, we have the classic Frog engine of Dupe Frog, Ronintoadin, and Swap Frog plus Paleozoics Canadia and Olenoides to get lots of Aqua Level 2s.
 Why only two Olenoides in the Main Deck and no Dinomischus?
 Because we don’t want to destroy or banish anything if we can help it, but also can’t justify skipping out on Spell/Trap removal entirely.
-Finally, Penguin Soldier is also a Level 2 Aqua, but mainly in here for the previously described synergy with Nuju because that’s just so funny.

 The Extra Deck is a mix of Links and Rank 2 Xyzs, most importantly Nuju and Toadally Awesome.
 Another inclusion to deal with untargetable stuff is Sky Cavalry Centaurea, and amusingly enough, using that sets you up perfectly for Zeus.
 Of course, neither of those are WATER, so once you do that you’re at least temporarily abandoning the usual Ko-Koro strategy.
 But hey, gotta have a Plan Z.